dylbyl/mon-ui/README.md

 An Expo/React Native app to generate random ideas for Pokemon designs!

-API endpoint allows for seeded generation.
+[The API endpoint allows for seeded generation](https://github.com/dylbyl/mon-api/).
 Meaning that a design can be truly random, OR a daily design can be generated for all users!

 ## Install
 - Clone repo